timdewild/matnimation/examples/examples.md

 https://github.com/timdewild/matnimation/assets/93600756/d51b1a3f-6b0b-476b-8277-93d33d578183

 ## Travelling Waves
-Animation of travelling waves of the form:
+Animation of travelling waves using the `AnimatedLine` artist.
+The waves are of the form:
 ```math
 \begin{equation}
 \Psi(x,t) = A\sin(kx-\omega t),